 About the Rikuzentakata Program

-5-7 coordinators will have the opportunity to join a 10-day VIA-facilitated study program Tokyo and the northern Tohoku region of Japan immediately following the program (as an alternative to the $1200 travel expense reimbursement – see “Compensation” below).
+5-7 coordinators will have the opportunity to join a 10-day VIA-facilitated study program Tokyo and the northern Tohoku region of Japan immediately following the program (as an alternative to the $1500 travel expense reimbursement).
 Coordinators will spend several days at Rikkyo University, learning about how students there are using social innovation and design-thinking to address challenges in Japan’s society.
 They will then spend several days in the community of Rikuzentakata to see how it has worked to recover after the 2011 earthquake and tsunami disaster.

 Application & Program Timeline

-- Position offers emailed to accepted applicants: March 11, 2018
+- Position offers emailed to accepted applicants: Within two weeks of interview

 - Pre-program Orientation & Training: April – July (monthly Skype calls)